nickhuber/website/content/blog/homebuilt-nas-issues.rst

 that I didn't feel like removing from its case.

 .. figure:: /images/computer-disaster.jpg
+    :alt: a very messy computer setup

     This is what peak "I don't care anymore" troubleshooting looks like.
 Numerous cables are stretched to their limit.

 And then the computer would happily power on properly!
 It turns out the power supply my brother donated to me was a bit defective and was probably the caused of the initial issues I saw with the original parts.
 After fully scavenging the power supply (and ordering a new one to replace her stolen one) the computer finally functions and I can start configuring the software side of things!

 Closing thoughts
 -----------------